sunnynarula/GitCodeQuality/docs/architecture.md

 2. The picker lists recent repositories from storage.
 3. Choosing a repository loads the history view.

+Sprint 1 uses a placeholder mini UI displaying commit quality, a text area for messages and three buttons (Commit, Advanced, Switch).
 Additional modules such as staging and scoring will be added in later sprints.